A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Qubit and Quantum Computational Models

 Interestingly, we can notice that the operation in~\autoref{eq:bitflip} resembles the NOT gate in classical computations.

 Apart from the single-qubit gates, there are unitaries that involve two or more qubits.
-Perhaps, the most famous ones are the Controlled-NOT (CNOT) and Toffoli gates.
-We report in~\autoref{tab:gates_examples} and ~\autoref{tab:gates_examples2} the explanation and formulation of the mentioned single- and multi-qubit gates.

-It is worth noting that many multi-qubit gates are designed to perform \quotes{controlled} operations, that is an operation is executed on a qubit, named the \textit{target} qubit, if another qubit (called \textit{control} qubit) is in a specific state.
+Perhaps, the most famous ones are the Controlled-NOT (CNOT) and Toffoli gates. \h{Note} that many multi-qubit gates are designed to perform \quotes{controlled} operations, meaning that an operation is executed on a qubit, named the \textit{target} qubit, if another qubit (called \textit{control} qubit) is in a specific state.
 For example, the CNOT gate applies the NOT gate operation to the target qubit only when the control one is in the state $\ket{1}$.
-It is formalized as:
+It is formalized as: $ CNOT(\ket{\psi} \otimes \ket{\gamma}) = \ket{\psi} \otimes \ket{\psi\ \texttt{XOR}\ \gamma} $ where $\ket{\psi}$ and $\ket{\gamma}$ are the control and target qubit, respectively.